Frequently Asked Questions

 What courses should I take?

 Discuss the myriad course offerings with your advisor.
-See our WEC Graduate Handbook (http://www.wec.ufl.edu/academics/grad/gradhandbook.htm) for a detailed explanation of course and credit requirements.
-You will need to complete a schedule of coursework with your supervisory committee by the end of your first (MS students) or second (PhD students) semester.
+You will need to complete a schedule of coursework (Form 2) with your supervisory committee by the end of your first (MS students) or second (PhD students) semester.
 The UF Graduate School requires that at least 15 credits for all graduate degrees be in the Major (that means WIS coursework).

 Where can I find answers to my financial questions?

-If you are funded on a departmental assistantship or fellowship contact Heather Bradley (Room 113 Newins-Ziegler Hall, Phone: 352-846-0577, email: hbradeley to fill out needed paperwork.
+If you are funded on a departmental assistantship or fellowship contact Donna Dyer (Room 113 Newins-Ziegler Hall, Phone: 352-846-0577, email: email@example.com to fill out needed paperwork.

 If you have financial aid from UF contact: University Financial Services, located at S-113 Criser Hall, PO Box 114050, Gainesville FL 32611.
 They may be reached by phone at (352) 392-0181, by fax at (352) 392-3448, or online at http://fa.ufl.edu/ufs/.

 What is a Gator 1 Card, and how do I get one?

 The Gator 1 Card is the official University of Florida picture ID card.
 It is required of all students, faculty, and staff.
 Many activities on campus are only available upon presentation of the Gator 1 Card.
 Students can obtain a Gator 1 Card at the ID Card Services office at the UF Bookstore and Welcome Center.
 See http://gator1.ufl.edu/ for more information.

 Parking decals are available from UF Transportation and Parking Services, http://www.parking.ufl.edu/, located at 254 Gale Lemerand Drive.

 Is there an orientation for new graduate students in WEC?